noodldocs/noodldocs.github.io/javascript-api/noodl-array.md

 **`array.set(items)`**
 This will replace all items of the array with the supplied items.
-The items argument can be an array with objects, in which case objects will automatically be created for the objects with the `Noodl.Object.create` function.
-The array can also include a mix of objects and objects.
-The items argument can also be another array.
+The items argument can be an array with regular Javascript `Object`s, in which case `Noodl.Object`s will automatically be created for the Javascript `Object`s with the `Noodl.Object.create` function.
+The array can also include a mix of Javascript `Object`s and `Noodl.Objects`.

-The id of the objects (or the id attribute of an object) will be used to determine if the object is part of the items of this arrays.
-Objects that are already contained in the array will be updated, objects that are not will be added (firing the appropriate events) and objects that are no longer in the array will be removed.
+The id of the objects (the `id` attribute of an object) will be used to determine if the object is part of the items of this array.
+Objects that are already contained in the array will be updated, objects that aren't will be added (firing the appropriate events) and objects that are no longer in the array will be removed.

 **`array.contains(item)`**
-Returns `true` if the object `item` exists in the array.
+Returns `true` if the `Noodl.Object` `item` exists in the array.

 **`array.add(item)`**
-Adds an object `item` to the end of the array.
+Adds an `Noodl.Object` `item` to the end of the array.

+**`array.addAtIndex(item, index)`**
+Adds an `Noodl.Object` `item` to the array at the specified `index`.

 **`array.remove(item)`**
-Removes an object `item` from the array.
+Removes an `Noodl.Object` `item` from the array.

+**`array.removeAtIndex(index)`**
+Removes the `Noodl.Object` at the specified `index`.

 **`array.size()`**
 Returns the size of the array, the number of objects in the array.

 **`array.get(index)`**
-Returns the object `item` at the specified index, or `undefined` if out of bounds.
+Returns the `Noodl.Object` `item` at the specified index, or `undefined` if out of bounds.

 **`array.each(callback)`**
-Iterates over all objects of the array and calls the callback function for each object with `object` and `index` as arguments.
+Iterates over all objects in the array and calls the callback function for each object with `object` and `index` as arguments.